-The Sociology Honors Program is an academically rigorous program, designed for students who want closer intellectual contact with faculty, as well as students who are interested in graduate work in sociology or related professional fields.
+Small by design, the Sociology Honors Program is an academically rigorous program, designed for students who want closer intellectual contact with faculty, as well as students who are interested in graduate work in Sociology or related professional fields.
 Over the course of the year, the program creates a cohort experience for participants through shared coursework and training in research methods and statistics while building a community of undergraduate scholars.
 The current Sociology Honors Program Faculty Director is Professor Sara Curran.

-Honors curriculum trains students to design and execute their own research through small seminars, independent study, and allows students the opportunity to include graduate level coursework as part of the honors experience.
-The Honors year culminates in students’ presentations of their Senior Thesis projects in Spring quarter at the Undergraduate Symposium in Mary Gates Hall as well as at the Sociology Department’s Undergraduate Symposium, sponsored by AKD.
+Our Honors curriculum trains students to design and execute their own research through small seminars, independent study, and allows students the opportunity to include graduate level coursework as part of the honors experience.
+The Honors year culminates in the students’ presentations of their Senior Thesis projects at two Spring events.

 Successful graduates of the Sociology Honors Program are awarded a “Bachelor of Arts with Honors in Sociology.”
 Students who complete both Interdisciplinary Honors and Departmental Honors are awarded a “Bachelor of Arts with College Honors in Sociology.”